partner organizations that improved their performance in 2016

-Pact’s capacity development approach helps people around the world build local solutions to take ownership of their future, whether that means overcoming health challenges, influencing their government, earning a decent living or benefiting from the sustainable use of natural resources around them.
+Pact’s capacity development approach helps people around the world build local solutions to become heard and vibrant, whether that means overcoming health challenges, influencing their government, earning a dignified living or benefiting from the sustainable use of natural resources around them.

 A pioneer in the field, Pact has been developing the capacity of local groups since our start more than 40 years ago.
 Today, an acknowledged innovator in what perhaps has become the most critical discipline in international development, we work to improve the capacity of more than 1,000 civil society organizations and as many as 7,000 informal groups in almost every developing country in which we work.

 At Pact, we believe sustainable international development isn’t handed down from Washington, London or Brussels.
 Our experience has shown that solutions adapted to local contexts and designed in partnership with the people who carry them out are the most likely to succeed in the long run.